thecodinganalyst/thecodinganalyst.github.io/_posts/2021-07-21-Deploy-nextjs-with-cypress-to-aws-amplify.md

         - npm run export
 ```

-I'll also need to edit the test script section of amplify.yml to install `http-server` (https://www.npmjs.com/package/http-server), as described in my previous post - https://thecodinganalyst.github.io/knowledgebase/Simple-http-server-to-test-angular-production-build/.
+I'll also need to edit the test script section of amplify.yml to install [http-server](https://www.npmjs.com/package/http-server), as described in my previous post - [Simple http server to test Angular production build](https://thecodinganalyst.github.io/knowledgebase/Simple-http-server-to-test-angular-production-build/).
 As http-server uses port 8080 by default, the wait-on will need to be changed back to 8080 too.

 ```
 phases: